Updated: Nov 22, 2020

 It never hit me that I could do other things; I could explore new passions.

-So I dove into our business head first, 'Wave Enterprise Co'- Find Your Wave.
+So I stepped out on faith & I dove into our business head first, 'Wave Enterprise Co'- Find Your Wave.

 I took on all administration tasks for the music side of the business, started creating content for our social media, and I even made our website.